kstenschke/doShell/README.md

 These vary by platform, not all tools are mandatory (depending on options used within doShell scripts).

-As these third party tools are not bundled in any form into doShell, their license liabilities are not affecting doShell.

 ### Runtime tools on Linux